Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 But, I certainly wanted to be sure that he did take it in before, it was no longer possible for me to tell him.

-So the next time I met with him, we went out for a walk together, which we usually did.
+The next time I met with him, we went out for a walk together, which we usually did.
 While we're on the walk, I said Dad, I'd like to express a deep gratitude.
 I for you, and before I went any further, just what I predicted would happen was starting to take place, **I could see he got very nervous and said, Oh, don't worry about expressing anything like that, you know, I mean, you're a good son**.

 I said, Dad, I really would like you to hear it.
 It's a very deep gratitude.
 And I really want to express it.
 I told him what this gratitude was, what he had done and how much it had enriched my life.